Big Omaha Trail

-Co-guide on this trip, Ian Macdonald, has a vision of this walk forming part of a greater walking/cycling track running from Matakana to Pakiri, and possibly beyond.
-This walk is approximately 8km of that trail, taking in private land, public roads and council reserve.
-The walk is a continuation of a process to assess the viability and merits of the proposed trail so we hope you’ll enjoy the adventure.
+Big Omaha local, Ian Macdonald, has a vision of this walk forming part of a greater walking/cycling track running from Matakana to Pakiri, and possibly beyond.
+Approximately 8km of that trail, this walk takes in private land, public roads and council reserve.
+The walk continues a process to assess the viability and merits of the proposed trail so we hope you’ll enjoy the adventure.

-Beginning at the crest of the Pakiri ridge line, we have the chance to take in expansive views from Whangarei Heads to Auckland.
-The outer Hauraki Gulf looks majestic from this viewpoint and we’ll take a bit of time to name the islands and headlands, and enjoy the beauty.
+Beginning at the crest of the Pakiri ridge line, we take in expansive views from Whangarei Heads to Auckland.
+The outer Hauraki Gulf looks majestic from this viewpoint and we’ll take time to name the islands and headlands, and enjoy the beauty.

 Then it’s downhill on the ‘paper road’ that runs to Schollum Road.
-Enjoy some good-fun bush crashing as we follow the trail through foliage that is chest-high and dense in some places, but it is secluded and beautiful.
+We follow the trail through foliage that is chest-high and dense in some places, but it is secluded and beautiful.
 The fantails love to escort us as we work our way through groves of trees and open, grassy patches with views over Omaha Bay.

 The final leg of the journey takes us down the slope and over the paddocks of the neighbouring farm, with views over the Omaha river, and along a country lane to rejoin our bus.
-As an addition to the walk, on our way back to Warkworth, we are hoping to stop in at the newly-opened Sawmill Brewery to sample their delicious craft beer range (the brewery is not open to the public at the time of writing but should be by November).
+As an addition to the walk, on our way back to Warkworth, we will stop at the Sawmill Brewery to sample their delicious craft beer range.

-This walk definitely has an adventurous element to it and, while pretty rough in some places, is downhill most of the way.
-There are glorious views and lush bush, and you’ll get to be one of the pioneers of this trail which could become a public walkway/cycleway in the future.
+This walk has an adventurous element to it but is downhill most of the way.
+There are glorious views and lush bush, and you’ll get to be one of the pioneers of this trail which could become a public walkway and cycleway in the future.
 It’s going to be an adventure and it’s going to be fun so we look forward to leading you across the Big Omaha Trail.